BleuBleu/FamiStudio/Docs/docs/export.md

 * The custom colors assigned to songs, instruments, patterns, arpeggios and DPCM samples will not be preserved, they will be randomized every time you re-import the file.

 * Only the final processed data of DPCM samples will exported.
 The source data as well as any processing parameter will be lost.

+Only the desktop version of FamiStudio supports exporting to this format.

 ### Format Specification